Asha Apanga Kendra

 Hope Disability Centre, Tamghas, Gulmi, Nepal

-Hope Disability Centre’s Team members; Kamala, Ganga, Pradip, Mira and Dammar in front of the Hope Centre
+Hope Disability Centre’s Team members: Ganga, Amrit, Subas, Dammar, Mina and Kaushila in front of the Hope Centre

 Supports all disabled persons of Gulmi, and other districts of Nepal, with community-based projects and programmes that improve their mobility, health, education, human rights and legal counseling, skills’ training and employment, so they live with dignity, self-worth, and independence with basic rights in the community.

 We believe that “promoting self-help, rather than offering sympathy” to our disabled members is the most effective way for members’ rehabilitation and usefulness in a country that has had a long struggle with militancy, gender inequality, caste system, discrimination, human rights’ violations, political mismanagement and poverty.